top of page

 Picture1.jpg

-"Sometimes it is the artist's task to find out how much music you can still make with what you have left." -- Itzhak Perlman after one of four violin strings broke during a concert - and he carried on!
+"Sometimes it is the artist's task to find out how much music you can still make with what you have left." -- Itzhak Perlman after one of four violin strings broke during a concert -

 "There is a harmony which underlies all endeavor, without which there is no true greatness in art or science.”